exasol-labs/exasol-labs-community-edition/README.md

 ### 3️⃣ Explore and execute the preinstalled Guided Demo Workflows, Scripts and Templates

 - Click on the **Files** tab (right of the *Databases* tab).
+- Navigate to **Bookmarks - 1 Getting Started**.
-- Open the SQL script **`01 - TPC-H 1GB Setup.sql`** (Bookmarks - 1 Getting Started) and follow the instructions to import data from local CSV Files.
+- Open the SQL script **`01 - TPC-H 1GB Setup.sql`** and follow the instructions to import data from local CSV Files.
-- Open the SQL script **`02 - TPC-H 1GB Queries.sql`** (Bookmarks - 1 Getting Started) to run queries on the 1 GB TPC-H dataset.
+- Open the SQL script **`02 - TPC-H 1GB Queries.sql`** to run queries on the imported 1 GB TPC-H dataset.
-- Open the SQL script **`03 - TPC-DS 1GB Setup.sql`** (Bookmarks - 1 Getting Started) and follow the instructions to import data from our Exasol Public Demo environment.
+- Open the SQL script **`03 - TPC-DS 1GB Setup.sql`** and follow the instructions to import data from our Exasol Public Demo environment.
-- Open the SQL script **`04 - TPC-DS 1GB Queries.sql`** (Bookmarks - 1 Getting Started) to run queries on the 1 GB TPC-DS dataset.
+- Open the SQL script **`04 - TPC-DS 1GB Queries.sql`** to run queries on the 1 GB TPC-DS dataset.
 - Continue with **`05 - TPC-H 10GB Setup.sql`** and **`06 - TPC-H 10GB Queries.sql`** if you want to import data and test queries on a larger dataset.

 Guided “Get Started” Workflows